SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/accept.md

 title: Accept (take responsibility for) request
 description: How to accept a request to avoid someone else answering the request at the same time.
 author: SuperOffice RnD
-so.date: 07.14.2023
+date: 07.14.2023
-keywords: request, accept, responsibility, next in queue so.topic: howto so.audience: person so.audience.tooltip: SuperOffice Service
+keywords: request, accept, responsibility, next in queue
+topic: howto
+audience: person
+audience_tooltip: SuperOffice Service
 language: en
 ---